Issues Common Among Men Who Experience Same-Sex Attraction

 Dependent Relationships

-A dependent relationships is where you require another individual for your survival.
+A dependent relationship is where you require another individual for your survival.
 Dependency is beyond the normal need for friendship and intimacy.
 It is a virtual obsession with another person, where you cannot function without him.
 You need constant reassurance from him, consistent displays of affection, and large quantities of time.
 M. Scott Peck explains that people in dependent relationships “are so busy seeking to be loved that they have no energy left to love.”
 He explains that “they tolerate loneliness very poorly.
 Because of their lack of wholeness they have no real sense of identity, and they define themselves solely by their relationships.”
 Two people really love each other “only when they are quite capable of living without each other but choose to live with each other.”
 (The Road Less Traveled: A New Psychology of Love, Traditional Values and Spiritual GrowthSimon & Schuster, New York, 2023, p.
 98-99.)
 You may need the help of a therapist to overcome relational dependency.

 Codependent Relationships